-The underwriters propose to offer the shares of class A common stock initially at the public offering price as set forth on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$0.4950 per share.
+The underwriters propose to offer the shares of class A common stock initially at the public offering price as set forth on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$ per share.
+The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
+After the public offering the representatives may change the public offering price and concession and discount to broker/dealers.